 Nowadays automated tests are used during almost every testing process.
-This is not surprising, as properly organized automated testing greatly reduces time needed for a testing process, excludes errors and omissions in tests execution caused by a human factor.
+This is not surprising, as properly organized automated testing greatly reduces the time needed for a testing process, and excludes errors and omissions in test execution caused by a human factor.

 There is a wide choice of tools for automation.
 Some of them are free, some are rather expensive.
 Some automation tools were created years ago; some have just appeared on the market.
 Each tool is unique and possesses certain characteristics.

 A wide choice of available automation tools makes it difficult to select the most suitable ones for a project.
 The problem is that hardly any of the existing tools fully corresponds to project requirements.

 In Order to Make Automated Tests Effective and Profitable One Should:

 - Research the software product under test and the project;

 - Clearly, determine what tests are to be automated;